braiddynamics/qbd-portal/docs/02-topology/10-universal-computation.md

 :::note[**The Braid Code Consistency**]

-The stabilizer group for the tripartite braid code consists of a set of commuting check operators—geometric, ribbon integrity, and vertex stabilizers—that collectively define and protect the logical codespace.
+The stabilizer group for the tripartite braid code consists of a set of commuting check operators, geometric, ribbon integrity, and vertex stabilizers, that collectively define and protect the logical codespace.
 These operators commute with each other and uniquely detect and localize single-qubit errors (X, Y, or Z), ensuring the consistency and fault tolerance of the code.
 The logical codespace is defined and protected by a set of commuting check operators known as the stabilizer group.
 A state qualifies as a valid logical state if it possesses the correct, pre-defined set of eigenvalues (syndromes) with respect to these operators.

 The "Braid Code" works as a mathematically consistent system that functions like a quantum hard drive, constantly checking itself for errors.
 If a bit flips, a triangle lights up; if a phase flips, two vertices light up.
 Because all the checks play nicely together (commute), the system can run these diagnostics continuously without disturbing the stored quantum information.
 This self-correction capability is native to the vacuum structure itself, suggesting that stability is an intrinsic property of physical reality.